RedManMods/ACMI/README.md

 ## ⚙️ Download Binary\Usage
 - **Download**: Latest Release [Releases](https://github.com/RedManMods/ACMI/releases).
 - **Extract**: There will be an Application and a Library folder, needs to be in the same directory.
-- **Run**: Depending on what you select it will ask for either a place to install Content Manager or ask for your Assetto Corsa Directory.
-Default directory path is: "C:\Program Files (x86)\Steam\steamapps\common\assettocorsa"
+- **Run**: ~~Depending on what you select it will ask for either a place to install Content Manager or ask for your Assetto Corsa Directory.
+Default directory path is: "C:\Program Files (x86)\Steam\steamapps\common\assettocorsa"~~ v1.0.1 Now Auto Detects the Assetto Corsa Directory.

 ## 📢 Changelog
 - **v1.0.0** - Initial release